fahad19/firenze/README.md

 * binary
 * uuid

+#### attributes

+Your model's data

+#### primaryKey

+The name of the ID field, defaults to `id`.

+#### displayField

+This is the field that represents your record's display value.
+Usually `title` or `name` in most cases.

+#### id

+For convenience, stores the ID of the model in this property

+#### alias

+Unless defined, alias always defaults to the table name as defined in the Collection class of a Model.
+When associations get in the way, having a unique alias helps avoiding ambiguity when constructing complex conditions.

 ## Usage

 Unless otherwise you are already provided with a model instance from a Collection, you need to create an instance of it: